|

 did when Legolasmy Legolasswooned the other day.
 And

-he gave him some smelling salts
+he gave him some smelling salts.
+Do you have any smelling salts?

-and unlaced the waistband of his leggings.
+silken tunic and unlaced the waistband of his leggings.

 Smelling salts?